 WORKSHOP AT IPC2019

-Date: Monday 18th June, starting time 18:00, Place: Marriott Hotel Budapest
+Date: Monday 17th June, starting time 18:00, Place: Prague Congress Centre

-This year again the renown fermentation evangelist Mr. Hiraku Ogura held a workshop at IPC2018 on the use and preparation of traditional Japanese fermented food - for everyday fermentation for healthy life.
+This year again the renown fermentation evangelist Mr. Hiraku Ogura will hold a workshop at IPC2019 on the use and preparation of traditional Japanese fermented food - for everyday fermentation for healthy life.